m1maker/SRAL/README.md

 # Warning
-To build on Linux you need to install libspeechd-dev and libx11-dev
+To build on Linux you need to install libspeechd-dev, libx11-dev and brltty

 ## Support for NVDAControlEx